+Sometimes as Christians we may feel that the world is against us.
+Certainly many people in the world oppose the Church.
 As Christians, we can expect some persecution because of what we believe.
-Jesus explained clearly in His teachings about that: “‘Truly I tell you,’ Jesus replied, ‘no one who has left home or brothers or sisters or mother or father or children or fields for me and the gospel will fail to receive a hundred times as much in this present age: homes, brothers, sisters, mothers, children and fields--along with persecutions--and in the age to come eternal life’” (Mark 10:29-31 NIV).
+Jesus explained clearly in His teachings about that: “‘Truly I tell you,’ Jesus replied, ‘no one who has left home or brothers or sisters or mother or father or children or fields for me and the gospel will fail to receive a hundred times as much in this present age: homes, brothers, sisters, mothers, children and fields—along with persecutions—and in the age to come eternal life’” (Mark 10:29-31 NIV).

 Yet in the midst of such suffering, God gives comfort to these families.
 They can pray for each other’s protection, safety and provision.
 God hears those prayers.
 Despite their hardship, these believers are cared for by the Lord.

 Here in Canada, Christians may not suffer as much as our fellow believers in other nations.
-We enjoy lives of relative comfort.
+We sometimes face opposition because of our beliefs, but are usually not jailed because of them.
 But we need to remember to intercede for our persecuted brothers and sisters.

-IDOP Canada 2016 will take place on Sunday, November 13.
-If you are unable to participate in IDOP Sunday on this date, you are encouraged to set aside time on another day to remember our persecuted brothers and sisters.
+IDOP Canada 2018 will take place on Sunday, November 4.
+If you are unable to participate in IDOP Sunday on this date, we encourage you to set aside time on another day to remember our persecuted brothers and sisters.
 The important thing is to pray.
 The IDOP Canada team annually creates free downloadable resources.
 Be sure to register to access those resources.
-The 2016 resources will be posted by September 30.
+The 2018 resources will be posted in early fall.
 Thank you for your prayers.